akretion/docky/README.md

 will run your project and you will have a bash session directly in the odoo container

 #### voodoo open
 will open a new session to an existing running project.
 For example you may need on terminal for running odoo and a second terminal for doing some psql.
-Just run "voodoo open" and you have a new session inside the container
+Use: open a new terminal tab/window from your voodoo running session (you're now in the same folder), then just run "voodoo open":  you have a new session inside the container.
+You can open as many voodoo tab that you want for your convenience.

 #### List of all command